nharms-awi/MarMic-Git-Workshop-2024/workshop/08_Collaborative Workflows.md

 # Collaborative Git Workflows

-There are several special Git workflows that are commonly used in software development.
-These workflows include:
+In the world of Git and version control, various workflows cater to different project needs and team dynamics.
+Let's explore three commonly used Git workflows:

 ## Gitflow Workflow

-The Git Flow workflow is a popular branching model that uses separate branches for `production`, `development`, `releases`, `hotfixes` and `bugfixes`.
-The development branch, often called `develop`, is where all the new feature development happens.
-When a feature is ready to be released, it is merged into a release branch, where it undergoes final testing and bugfixing.
-When the release is ready, it is merged into the master branch, which represents the current production release.
-Hotfixes and bugfixes are also made in separate branches and then merged into both the develop and master branch as necessary.
-This workflow allows for a clear separation of concerns and makes it easy to track the progress of new features and bugfixes.
+The Gitflow workflow is a structured branching model designed to manage software development projects efficiently.
+It maintains separate branches for different purposes:

+Key Branches:
+- `develop`: The development branch where new feature development takes place.
+- `release`: A branch for final testing and bugfixing before a release.
+- `master`: Represents the current production release.
+- `hotfix`: For addressing critical issues in the production release.

 ```mermaid
 gitGraph